chinmaykunkikar/problem-solving/README.md

 # Problem solving
-Maintaining all the problems I have practiced for DS and A
+Maintaining all the problems I have practiced for Data Structures and Algorithms using JS.